Kitex Garments Ltd leads gainers in 'A' group

+DFM Foods reports standalone net loss of Rs 1.73 crore in the June 2021 quarter

-V I P Industries Ltd, Subros Ltd, Somany Home Innovation Ltd and Hikal Ltd are among the other gainers in the BSE's 'A' group today, 16 December 2021.
+DFM Foods Ltd, Responsive Industries Ltd, Capri Global Capital Ltd and Apex Frozen Foods Ltd are among the other gainers in the BSE's 'A' group today, 22 December 2021.

-V I P Industries Ltd, Subros Ltd, Somany Home Innovation Ltd and Hikal Ltd are among the other gainers in the BSE's 'A' group today, 16 December 2021.
+DFM Foods Ltd, Responsive Industries Ltd, Capri Global Capital Ltd and Apex Frozen Foods Ltd are among the other gainers in the BSE's 'A' group today, 22 December 2021.

-Kitex Garments Ltd surged 7.85% to Rs 196.45 at 11:50 IST.
+Kitex Garments Ltd spiked 9.91% to Rs 190.8 at 11:51 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 85582 shares were traded on the counter so far as against the average daily volumes of 40432 shares in the past one month.
+On the BSE, 64996 shares were traded on the counter so far as against the average daily volumes of 49363 shares in the past one month.

-V I P Industries Ltd soared 6.00% to Rs 613.9.
+DFM Foods Ltd soared 9.06% to Rs 298.55.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 58226 shares were traded on the counter so far as against the average daily volumes of 32756 shares in the past one month.
+On the BSE, 23143 shares were traded on the counter so far as against the average daily volumes of 42619 shares in the past one month.

-Subros Ltd spiked 5.36% to Rs 394.1.
+Responsive Industries Ltd surged 8.26% to Rs 117.9.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 13026 shares were traded on the counter so far as against the average daily volumes of 6459 shares in the past one month.
+On the BSE, 27911 shares were traded on the counter so far as against the average daily volumes of 16333 shares in the past one month.

-Somany Home Innovation Ltd gained 5.00% to Rs 445.6.
+Capri Global Capital Ltd added 7.83% to Rs 509.05.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 32989 shares were traded on the counter so far as against the average daily volumes of 7694 shares in the past one month.
+On the BSE, 11817 shares were traded on the counter so far as against the average daily volumes of 11505 shares in the past one month.

-Hikal Ltd added 4.83% to Rs 555.8.
+Apex Frozen Foods Ltd jumped 7.68% to Rs 297.3.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 33847 shares were traded on the counter so far as against the average daily volumes of 23449 shares in the past one month.
+On the BSE, 7562 shares were traded on the counter so far as against the average daily volumes of 37609 shares in the past one month.

 Powered by Capital Market - Live News